Yara-HYR/DDM/README.md

+# Seek Commonality but Preserve Differences: Dissected Dynamics Modeling for Multi-modal Visual RL

-# Our code is modified from "Learning Invariant Representations for Reinforcement Learning without Reconstruction".
+## Our code is modified from "Learning Invariant Representations for Reinforcement Learning without Reconstruction".

 ## Requirements